Borussia Dortmund team bus bombing: Trial

 Sergej Wenergold was charged with 28 counts of attempted murder for the attack.
 He admitted during the trial that he learned how to make the bomb on Google.
 He also said that he intentionally put less materials in the bomb than suggested on Google so that way he would not kill them.
 He used three pipe-made bombs in his attack.
-Marc Bartra, a defender for Borussia Dortmund, testified at the trial of Sergej and saying that he feared for his life as the bomb blew up and injured him.
+Marc Bartra, a defender for Borussia Dortmund, testified at the trial of Wenergold and saying that he feared for his life as the bomb blew up and injured him.
 Bartra in the attack suffered a fractured wrist and had to spend five days in the hospital in the aftermath of the attack.
-Sergej had tried to apologize to Bartra during the trial, however, Bartra would not acknowledge his attacker as he discussed how his life had been altered by the bombing of the team bus.
+Wenergold had tried to apologize to Bartra during the trial.
+However, Bartra would not acknowledge his attacker as he discussed how his life had been altered by the bombing of the team bus.
 German prosecutors in court argued that Wenergold should be sentenced to life in prison for his actions.
 Wenergold argued that he did not mean to kill anyone with his attack but the prosecutors argued that it was not true and that he intended to kill as many Dortmund members as possible.
 In November 2018, Sergej Wenergold was sentenced to 14 years in prison for his attack on the Borussia Dortmund team bus.